Developing one of the largest coastal flood risk schemes in the UK

 The scheme, which stretches 15km from Cooden Beach to Holywell, will help reduce the risk of flooding to more than 10,000 properties.

-According to Nick Gray, the Environment Agency’s Flood Risk Manager in the area, the recent drop-in sessions looked at what is possible within the project programme and discussed some of the options available for the coastal frontage.
+According to Nick Gray, the Environment Agency’s Flood Risk Manager in the area, the recent drop-in sessions looked at what is possible within the project program and discussed some of the options available for the coastal frontage.

 “Whilst there are various opportunities available, nothing has been decided yet in the complex process of designing a new coastal future in this area,” said Nick Gray.